ethereum/consensus-specs/specs/core/1_shard-data-chains.md

 ### `BeaconBlockBody`

-Add member values to the `BeaconBlockBody` structure:
+Add fields to the end of the `BeaconBlockBody` container:

 ```python
     'branch_challenges': [BranchChallenge],